There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 Designed by more than 20 different scientists and specialists, this chair was made to support your spine like an extra spine.

-The central support system with flexible extensions aren’t just for show; it actually mimics a spine and ribs.
+The central support system with flexible extensions isn’t just for show; it actually mimics a spine and ribs.
 Offering you a second backbone for support and comfort.
 It is #1 chair for back pain!

 Pixelated Support – The backrest is comprised of a multitude of flexible extensions that offer individual support.